sacridini/Awesome-Geospatial/README.md

 * [TZ Timezone Shapefiles] (http://efele.net/maps/tz/world/) - Polygon boundaries of world timezones.
 * [USGS Earth Explorer] (http://earthexplorer.usgs.gov/) - Provides online search,metadata export, and data download for earth science data from the archives of the USGS.
+* [GeoNames] (www.geonames.org) - The GeoNames geographical database covers all countries and contains over eight million place names (cities, postal codes, countries) that are available for download free of charge.
+* [Mapzen] (https://mapzen.com/metro-extracts) - It provides data in OSM/PBF and Esri shapefile formats for popular cities.
+* [Geofabrik] (http://download.geofabrik.de/) - This is another source of prepared OpenStreetMap data.
+This distribution is generally built nightly and comes in OSM XML, pbf, and shapefile (for very popular areas) formats.
+* [Natural Earth] (www.naturalearthdata.com) - This site offers public domain map data sets that contain both raster and vector data.

 ## Resources